agile-dev-assignments/user-experience-design-team-luniao-devolved/README.md

 ![](/ux-design/Profile.png)

 #### Preferences
-This screen contains the preferences for the user.
-Right now, we've included the preferences for units (imperial or metric), trip budget, and notifications.
-More preferences will be added as we build our application.
+This screen contains the preferences for the user's current trip.
+This snapshot includes a few important factors that determine the recommendations we provide.
+These factors include budget, departure time, duration, transport, stay type and purpose.
+More important factors could be added at a later time.

 ![](/ux-design/Preferences.png)